This page contains very important information for students (including prospective students) trying to contact me (Daniel Hsu).

 If you’re already on campus, feel free to come talk with me during office hours.

 I try my best to keep up with e-mail, but sometimes that is not enough.
-So on this page, I have provided some answers to questions I frequently receive.
+So on this page, I have provided answers to some questions I frequently receive.
 I will likely not reply to questions already answered on this page; I apologize in advance.

 Applying to Columbia